brannonh/php-debug/README.md

 $debug->increase('counter');
 ```

-When logging, data is stored in as JSON at your file location of choice (by default, `debug.log` in the same directory as `Debug.php`).
+When logging, data is stored in as JSON at your file location of choice (by default, `debug.json` in the same directory as `Debug.php`).

 ```php
 // Save data to the log file.